-Sophie says that she was diagnosed with PCOS polycystic ovary is not the syndrome just cysts when she was in 2015.
-So it doesn't tell us very much less than two how old she was.
+Sophie says that she was diagnosed with polycystic ovaries, not the syndrome, just cysts, when she in 2015.
+So that doesn't tell us how old she was.
 Her cycles were around six to eight weeks long.
 That was her only symptom, no excessive hair or weight loss.
-She conceived her daughter within a month no issues.
-Fast forward six years to year in trying two years and trying to conceive again.
-And it's not happening.
-She's read a lot on PCOS and insulin resistance.
-And as a result, she went sugar, dairy and wheat free.
-And she conceived the next month.
+She conceived her daughter within a month, no issues.
+Fast forward six years, two years in trying to conceive again and it's not happening.
+She's read a lot on PCOS and insulin resistance and as a result, she went sugar, dairy and wheat free, and she conceived the next month.
 And he's now 10 months old.
-So I think she's backing up what you've said, Yeah, fantastic.
-Well, I'm really happy for you.
-Because obviously secondary infertility is a growing issue.
-And especially you tend to be older and it tends to be an issue.
+So I think she's backing up what you've said.

+Yeah, fantastic.
+Well, I'm really happy for you, because obviously secondary infertility is a growing issue.
+And especially you tend to be older, and it tends to be an issue.
 But you actually should have been given a diagnosis of PCOS.
 Because if you had polycystic ovaries on ultrasound, and you had cycles that were six to eight weeks long, well, that's two out of three criteria right there.

-Bad luck, Sophie, you're not winning the book?
-Because it wasn't a question.
-And you've already got a 10 month old as your prize for two.
-Lovely.
-So yeah, thank you for sharing your story.
+Bad luck, Sophie, you're not winning the book, because it wasn't a question and you've already got a tenmonth-old, which is your prize.

+Two lovely kids so yeah, but thank you for sharing your story.
 It really is lovely to hear.

-Now Amanda says that in other broadcasts, we've been advised that soil can increase inflammation in the body and might we might need to avoid this.
+Now Amanda says, that in other broadcasts, we've been advised that soya can increase inflammation in the body and we might need to avoid this.
 Now I confess that I don't recall who said that.

-That's just again, you know, we have over 100,000 studies on soil showing the safety and the benefits.
-I really, I mean, there are people online wellness influencers who are against soil for a variety of reasons, and it's really frustrating to me, because I need to see the science.
-I can't argue with that science.
-And what we know is, you know, a major dietetics and nutrition organisations like the British Dietetic Association, which is the leading organisation in this country recommend swears a healthful food.
-So I really, you know, I always ask someone, what is your level of science?
-And what is your level of nutritional qualifications bill to come out and say that if you personally don't like it, that's great, don't have it but only naught point 3% of the adult population is actually allergic to soy and naught point 3% of the European adult population whereas 70 to 85% of the global population has a degree of lactose malabsorption lactose intolerance and when people of colour like me is even higher, so you know it's an it's a no brainer.
-If you don't want to have soy you can still thrive eating plants without it but it is anti inflammatory and fat and there's no reason to fear it whatsoever.
-It's really sad that people still have these misconceptions and yeah, go with what major nutrition and dietetic bodies recommend and not maybe you know what you can hear it from anyone, always seek reliable health advice.
-Don't get it from your, your well meaning friends, your neighbours, and your boss at work anyone else.
+That's just, again, we have over 100,000 studies on soya showing the safety and the benefits.
+Tthere are people online, wellness influencers, who are against soya for a variety of reasons, and it's really frustrating to me, because I need to see the science.
+I can't argue without science.
+And what we know is major dietetic and nutrition organisations like the British Dietetic Association, which is the leading organisation in this country, recommend soya a healthful food.
+So I always ask someone, what is your level of science?
+And what is your level of nutritional qualification to be able to come out and say that.
+If you personally don't like it, that's great, don't have it, but only 0.3% of the adult population is actually allergic to soya.
+0.3% of the European adult population, whereas 70 to 85% of the global population has a degree of lactose malabsorption, lactose intolerance, and in people of colour, like me, it's even higher.
+So it's a no brainer.
+If you don't want to have soya, you can still thrive eating plants without it, but it is anti-inflammatory, in fact, and there's no reason to fear it whatsoever.
+It's really sad that people still have these misconceptions and yeah, go with what major nutrition and dietetic bodies recommend and you can hear it from anyone, always seek reliable health advice.
+Don't get it from your well-meaning friends, your neighbours, your boss at work, anyone else.